Stories and life abound around the Great Barrier Reef, writes Dani Wright.

-Master reef guides are a new initiative for 2019, recognising the world's leading reef guides, interpreters and storytellers sharing the wonders of the Great Barrier Reef World Heritage Area, providing up-to-date information on the reef and explaining what people can do to make a difference.
+Master reef guides recognise the world's leading reef guides, interpreters and storytellers sharing the wonders of the Great Barrier Reef World Heritage Area, providing up-to-date information on the reef and explaining what people can do to make a difference.

 "You can feel the energy in the room when we're together — a bunch of people passionate about the reef and telling its stories," says Gray.
 "The goal is not just to dump facts on people, it's to engage and excite."

 At the Cairns Aquarium, I hear more stories unfold on a guided tour.
-There's the sleepy cod, the "grumpy fish with anger problems", the pig-nosed turtle with a taste for wild figs, and a spotted shark that can (somewhat terrifyingly to discover) walk on rocks and hold its breath for up to 20 minutes.
+There's the sleepy cod, the "grumpy fish with anger problems", the pig-nosed turtle with a taste for wild figs, and a spotted shark that can (somewhat terrifyingly) walk on rocks and hold its breath for up to 20 minutes.

-On a Dreamtime Dive & Snorkel safari on the reef later in the day, I'm taken to a reef shelf by indigenous sea ranger Robbie and marine biologist Anna.
+On a Dreamtime Dive & Snorkel safari - part of Tourism Australia's Discover Aboriginal Experiences collective - I'm taken to a reef shelf by indigenous sea ranger Robbie and marine biologist Anna.
 Back on the boat, we'd heard Dreamtime reef creation stories and all about the indigenous philosophy, a balancing act of catching many types of seafood, rather than overfishing on one species.

 As we're splashing our colourful flippers above the coral, Anna finds a tube about the size of a slinky floating just under the water in the current.
 She points it out, guessing it's thousands of squid eggs in long strings of pink beads wrapped around a gelatinous core.
 She's very excited about the rare find — there's always something new to discover on the reef, even for the guides.